 - 1. Drops through the official reporting day, whether by the student or instructor for non-attendance, are not recorded on the student's permanent records. - 2.
 Withdrawals after the official reporting day are conducted in the following manner. - 2a.
 Students withdrawing from a credit course prior to 3:00 p.m. on the official day of the end of the 10th week of the fall or spring semester receive a grade of "W" on their permanent records. - 2b.
 Students withdrawing from a credit course prior to 3:00 p.m. on Thursday of the third week of the summer session during which they are enrolled receive a "W" on their permanent records. - 2c.
-Withdrawal privileges are suspended at the end of the 10th week of each semester and the end of the third week of each summer session.
-After the 10th week and until the 13th week, instructors may continue to withdraw students with a grade of "W" based upon non-attendance or other mitigating circumstances. - 2d.
-After the 13th week withdrawals are processed through the offices of either the Vice Chancellor for Academics or the Dean of Student Services.
-Students must submit a written request to the Vice Chancellor's office detailing the extenuating circumstances that prevent the student from successfully completing the course.
-Students receiving a grade of "F" for a class are considered to have earned the grade based upon class performance.
+Withdrawal privileges for students are suspended at the end of the 10th week of each semester and the end of the third week of each summer session.
+After the 10th week and until the last day of classes, instructors may continue to withdraw students with a grade of "W" based upon non-attendance or other mitigating circumstances.
+There are no withdrawals after the last day of classes.